code-wizard91/Docker-MotorTrade/README.md

 ## User Stories (Users and Developers)

 The User Stories was also done on Trello, I listed all the use-cases for the product in the perspective of a user and a developer.
-Click image for higher quality image
+(Click image for higher quality image)

 ![UserStories](/images/Userstories.jpg)

 <a name="spr1"></a>
 ## Trello Board (Sprint 1)

 Here is the First Sprint I did after defining the main requirements of the project.
+(Click image for higher quality image)

 ![Labels](/images/Trello.jpg)